The best glasses for your face shape and skin tone

 A cool complexion has blue or pink undertones, and a warm complexion has a "peaches and cream" or yellow cast.
 Olive skin is considered cool because it is a mixture of blue and yellow.

-Eyes.
-Eye colors usually are a secondary element in determining coloring because of the many variations of eye color.
-For example, blue eyes can range from a cool almost-violet to a pale blue-gray, which is warm.
-Brown eyes can vary from a light cider shade (warm) through a medium-brown to a cool almost-black.
+Eye colors usually are a secondary element in determining your coloring because of the many variations of eye color.

-Hair.
 Hair colors also are considered warm or cool.
 Strawberry blond, platinum, blue-black, white, auburn, salt-and-pepper and ash brown are cool.
-Warm hair colors include golden blond, brownish black, brown-gold, "carrot" and "dirty" gray.
+Warm hair colors include golden blond, brownish black, brown-gold and "dirty gray."